Disneyland is open: How to get tickets, and when annual passes could return

 Downtown Disney is open

-The Downtown Disney shopping and dining area reopened almost 10 months ago on July 9, in line with California's restaurant and retail guidelines.
-(Between December 2020 and January 2021, Orange County was subject to strict stay-at-home orders due to ICU capacity falling below 15%.
-Restaurants were forced to close in Downtown Disney and California Adventure, but Gov. Gavin Newsom lifted the lockdown orders Jan.
+The Downtown Disney shopping and dining area reopened 10 months ago on July 9, in line with California's restaurant and retail guidelines.
+(Between December 2020 and January 2021, Orange County was subject to strict stay-at-home orders due to ICU capacity falling below 15%, with Downtown Disney forced to close until Jan.
 25.)

 Currently, all dining and shopping locations in Downtown Disney are open, apart from locations in the Disneyland Hotel, Disney's Grand Californian Hotel and Spa and Disney's Paradise Pier Hotel.
-The Grand Californian reopened April 29 and Paradise Pier will open on June 15, but the Disneyland Hotel remain closed for now.
+The Grand Californian reopened April 29 and Paradise Pier will open on June 15, but the Disneyland Hotel remains closed for now.
+No ticket is needed to shop and dine in Downtown Disney.

 Disneyland Resort also became a coronavirus vaccine site in early 2021 as the Toy Story parking lot began serving as Orange County's first vaccine super site on Jan.
 14.